binance/binance-public-data/README.md

 This is the best way to do it.
 In windows, do this from an adminstrator powershell for the symlink permissions.

-`pip install --symlink flit`
+`flit install --symlink`

-or you can install it this way, you will have to uninstall with pip and reinstall with flit for every change.
+or you can install it this way, you will have to uninstall with pip and reinstall with flit for every change in a source file.
 `flit install`